isomerpages/moe-jurongsec/_our-experiences/Enhanced JSS Experience/JSS STAR Scholarship Programme.md

 The STAR Scholarship Programme is a unique four-year programme that has been established since Nov 2004 and is exclusive to Jurong Secondary School (JSS) because it is fully sponsored by members of the School Advisory Committee.
 They are inspiring examples of how one gives back to the community and how one can create meaning and deliver values to others.

 The school has refined the programme to grant our students the freedom to experiment, explore, wonder and question critically.
-This freedom of inquiry is guided by the discipline of study, the process of Design Thinking and the ethics of research.
+This freedom of inquiry is guided by the discipline of study, the process of design thinking and the ethics of research.

 We firmly believe that when one is blessed with talents, they should in turn be a blessing to others.